koendv/bmp/README.md

 ## Intro

-There are three micropython modules that can be used to debug a target: `bmp`, `target` and `dap`.
+There are three micropython modules that can be used to debug: `bmp`, `target` and `dap`.

 - The Black Magic Probe `bmp` micropython module implements a gdb server on a usb vcp, a serial port, or a tcp socket.
 After `bmp.init()`, you can connect to the probe using gdb.

 - The `target` micropython module is a collection of micropython functions to manipulate a target: to read and write ram, flash or registers, to set and clear breakpoints, to start and stop the target processor.
-The module `target` gives access to the primitives `bmp` uses to implement the gdb server.
+The module `target` gives micropython scripts access to the primitives `bmp` uses to implement the gdb server.
 Using the module `target` requires a previous `bmp.init()`.

 - The `dap` micropython module implements a CMSIS-DAP probe on a usb hid port.
-After `dap.init()`, you can connect to the probe using openocd or pyOCD.
+After `dap.init()`, you can connect to the probe using [openocd](http://openocd.org/) or [pyocd](https://github.com/pyocd/pyOCD).

 - `dap.process()` is a micropython function that executes a single dap request. `dap.process()` can be used after `dap.init()`, or standalone, without previous `dap.init()`.
-With `dap.process()` you can port pyOCD scripts from PC to probe.
+With `dap.process()` you can port [pyocd](https://github.com/pyocd/pyOCD) scripts from PC to probe.

 The modules `bmp` and `target` can be used at the same time.
 The modules `dap` and `bmp` should not be active at the same time.